-You choose the length of time you would like for your session, and I work to accomplish your goals in that framework.
+After our first visit, you may choose the length of time you would like for your sessions, and I will create treatment plans that work to accomplish your goals in that framework.
 Treatments with me will vary based on your needs presenting that day and the amount of time we have together.

 That being said, some folks prefer to be on a treatment table for a half hour or so.
 If shorter sessions feel right for you, I am happy to accommodate; I have worked with thousands of clients who experience great relief and make wonderful gains in their health with shorter manual therapy sessions!
 Please realize that in a 30- or 45-minute appointment, we will be able to adequately address 1 or 2 areas of pain or concern.
 If a head-to-toe massage is what you have in mind, please book a longer session.

-I will provide relevant assessment, hands-on treatment and home care education with each appointment regardless of duration.
+I will provide relevant assessment, hands-on treatment, education and home care suggestions with each appointment regardless of duration.

 Cascade Massage Therapy gift certificates make the perfect present for any occasion!

 (* If it has been over 2 years since your last appointment with me. )

 Funding is available for massage therapy treatments through various health insurers: